empathic-ai/altimit/README.md

 • Serialization: Efficiently cache data included in the replication system.

-• Seamless RPC: Calling remote services is as intuitive as local ones.
+• Seamless RPC: Calling remote services is as intuitive as calling local methods.

 • Distributed Computing: Built-in mesh networking for creating large-scale simulations.